-- Be admitted to PAU.
-A student must be accepted into a program before an evaluation of financial aid eligibility will be made. - 2.
-Complete the FAFSA application at www.fafsa.ed.gov - 3.
-Upon receipt of the FAFSA, the Office of Financial Aid will email student any documents that are needed. - 4.
-Complete the Financial Aid Questionnaire in the financial aid portal. - 5.
-Once all documents are received and student's file is complete, including the Financial Aid Questionnaire, the Office of Financial Aid will award the student and send an email containing the award information.
-Awarding is processed in order of students' completed files. - 6.
-Upon receipt of the award letter/ email, the student logs back into the portal to accept/decline/ reduce any aid and complete the associated documents required. - 7.
-Once aid is accepted and documents are complete, the anticipated aid will show on the student's billing account.
+A student must be admitted and accepted into a program before an evaluation of financial aid eligibility will be made.
+To be evaluated for financial aid, students must complete the following:

+- Complete the FAFSA application at www.fafsa.ed.gov - Upon receipt of the FAFSA, the Office of Financial Aid will email the student in follow up, including outlining any documents that are needed.
+Required documents can be found in the financial aid portal under "my forms to complete" section. - Once all documents are received and the student's file is complete, the Office of Financial Aid will award the student and send an email containing the award information.
+Awarding is processed in order of students' completed files. - Upon receipt of the award letter/ email, the student will log back into the portal to accept/decline/reduce any aid and complete any additional documents required. - Once aid is accepted and documents are complete, the anticipated aid will show on the student's billing account.